ablankenship10/gryd-cli/README.md

     Generate a RESTful resource (Model + Controller) in the application `app`

 #### gryd-cli update [--v version]
-    Update the local install of GrydProject to the latest (or selected) version of GrydProject
+    Update the local install of GrydScaffold to the latest (or selected) version of GrydScaffold

 Change Log
 ----
+#### 0.1.9
+>Pre push of new version features

 #### 0.1.0
 >Initial development